Team3256/FRC_Video_Streaming/Systemd.md

 ### Automating GStreamer
-We will be following this guide from 'A Guide to H.264 Streaming' under the section titled 'Sysetmd and services'.
+We will be following this guide from 'A Guide to H.264 Streaming' under the section titled 'Systend and services'.

 Download the streaming.service file in the repo and place it in the /etc/systemd/system folder.
 Then download the startstreaming.sh file and place it in your home directory.
 Make it executable by executing 'chmod u+x startstreaming.sh'.